 Not sure what your team is using?
 Click here.

 |IMPORTANT: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
 This article applies to tenants which have been upgraded to the Horizon Experience for Connectors 2.0.
 If you are using Connectors 2.0 with the previous version, you can find the documentation here.|

 This article explains how to create a connection from Gainsight to Zoho, create a data job, merge datasets, and configure job or Job chains in Gainsight.

 Note: This document provides general guidance on creating a Connection and setting up Jobs because the business use case of each job is different and needs unique configuration.
-For detailed information on creating any Job, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For detailed information on creating any Job, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 Customer Success and Customer Relationship Management (CRM) go hand-in-hand.
 Customer Relationship Management focuses on the opportunity each account has of becoming a potential customer.
 Once a deal is closed, Customer Success continues the relationship and helps to deliver on the promises made during the sales process.

 Zoho CRM manages your customer relations in an efficient manner.
 It acts as a single repository to bring your sales, marketing, inventory management functions, and customer support activities into one platform.

 Gainsight combines multiple and disparate sources of customer data into a central, CRM-agnostic source.
 This data is used to generate insights on business data so you can reduce churn, identify upsell/cross-sell opportunities, and more.

 In short, integrating Zoho data with Gainsight enables you to:

 - Use the Surveys to build Reports and orchestrate actions as required through CTAs.